AhmedMohsenn/Clash-Royale-Deck-Builder-App/README.md

 # Clash-Royale-Deck-Builder-App

-First of all the following ports should be free(8080, 1992).
+First of all please make sure that the following ports are free(8080, 1992).

 ## Start the Backend
 navigate to the backend project and run the following command: